-Previously, we have written about customizing the Windows Command Prompt (see our posts Customize the Windows Command Prompt Window – Part I and Customize the Windows Command Prompt Window – Part II).
+Previously, we have written about customizing the Windows command prompt.
 There are several ways to customize the look and behavior of the Command Prompt.

 However, we have found a freeware utility, called Console, that allows multiple new Command Prompts to be opened under new tabs instead of running as separate windows.
 This prevents too many Command Prompt windows taking up room on your Taskbar.
 Customizing font color, changing the cursor to different styles, setting how many rows are scrolled at a time when using the scrollbar, are among the many other handy features of Console.

 NOTE: Console is NOT a shell.
 Therefore, it does not implement shell features like command-line completion, syntax coloring, command history, etc. Console is simply a nice-looking, handy front end for a shell of your choice (cmd.exe, 4NT, bash, etc.) Other command-line utilities can also be used as ‘shells’ by Console.

 Download Console from

 Console is portable and doesn’t require any installation.
 It can be run from any drive such as a USB drive.
 It runs on Windows 2000 and newer versions of Windows.
 Even though it hasn’t been updated in many years, it still works fine.
 I tested it in Windows 10 and it worked great!

 Using Console in Windows